The North of Tyne area is set for a multi-million pound skills boost as plans are put in place to devolve adult education funds.

 The devolved Adult Education Budget (AEB) for the North of Tyne aims to provide adults with the skills and learning they need to equip them for work, an apprenticeship or other learning.

-As part of the devolution deal, central government will transfer some adult education functions from the Secretary of State for Education to the combined authority.
+As part of the devolution deal, central government will transfer some adult education functions from the Secretary of State for Education to the Combined Authority.
+T

 If all goes according to plan funding will begin to go to providers from August 2020.

-Pat Ritchie, Interim Head of Paid Service of the North of Tyne Combined Authority, said: “We have made clear from the start that key to the Combined Authority’s vision is creating the leaders of tomorrow and supporting a hotbed of talent.
+Pat Ritchie, Interim Head of Paid Service of the NTCA, said: “We have made clear from the start that key to the Combined Authority’s vision is creating the leaders of tomorrow and supporting a hotbed of talent.

 “We have ambitious plans to create 10,000 new jobs over the next 30 years and we want people in the North of Tyne to have the right skills and opportunities to fill these roles.